tech-otaku/menu-bar-clock/README.md

 ## Background

-Prior to macOS Big Sur 11.0, setting the [date and time format of the menu bar clock](https://www.tech-otaku.com/mac/setting-the-date-and-time-format-for-the-macos-menu-bar-clock-using-terminal/) from the command line was relatively trivial.
+Prior to macOS 11 Big Sur, setting the [date and time format of the menu bar clock](https://www.tech-otaku.com/mac/setting-the-date-and-time-format-for-the-macos-menu-bar-clock-using-terminal/) from the command line was relatively trivial.

-Challenges to setting the date and time format of the menu bar clock introduced in macOS Big Sur include:
+Challenges to setting the date and time format of the menu bar clock introduced in macOS 11 Big Sur include:

 - Additional keys in the `com.apple.menuextra.clock` domain.